WhatsApp Support Service

 If you haven’t seen your children for a long time, there’s no way of knowing how they’ll react on seeing you again.
 They may feel resentful or they may jump at the chance.
 There may be all sorts of reasons why you lost touch and there also may be some issues that you need to address about your feelings, priorities or lifestyle to help restore contact.
 Get back in touch and talk things through with your ex and the children first.
 The sooner you do so, the sooner you can start to rebuild contact.

 Consider finding a halfway spot you can meet at for the handover to cut down on travel costs for both of you.
 It’s a good idea to give your children a calendar, marked with the dates when you’ll be seeing each other.
-Send texts, emails, postcards and letters so they can have lots of reminders that you love them and are thinking of them.
+Send texts and make video calls so they can have lots of reminders that you love them and are thinking of them inbetween contact.
 Be careful to stick to the arrangements you made and make every effort not to cancel or change them as this is really disappointing for the children.
 It’s not just parents and children who hurt when contact arrangements fall down.
+It is important to work with the other parent and a co-parenting plan may help you both to make positive arrangments that you are both happy with.
+Our advice on creating a co-parenting plan is a useful resource.
+We also have a free online parenting course on co-parenting that can help you further develop those necessary skills to help you work with the other parent to put your children's best interests first.

 The stability offered by grandparents and other relatives, such as aunts and uncles, can be such a help to children when their family changes, but it can make the situation even more difficult if they hear hostility or criticism when what they need is unreserved love and support.
 Grandparents and other relatives may find it difficult to stand back and not get involved with family arguments over separation, but it’s essential that they do.
 Nothing is more devastating than losing contact with your grandchildren completely.
 If you are a grandparent in this situation, consider contacting your son- or daughter-in-law to say that you are sorry for any past arguments and would just like to see your grandchildren.